jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 body Which where we studied a number of consumer
-IoT devices and reported on their security and privacy flaws to help consumers make informed choices about the devices they allow into their lives.Vaccine Passport SecurityIn October 2021, Sid Adukia published Assessing the security and privacy of Vaccine Passports.
-In this blog post, he offered a framework of security and privacy considerations for vaccine credential systems, through threat modelling the different ways that they could be subverted, especially in ways that are harmful to users.This work was also complemented by Sids publication of Technical Advisory New York State Excelsior Pass Vaccine Passport Credential Forgery which showed that an individual would be able to to create and store fake vaccine credentials in their NYS Excelsior Pass Wallet that might allow them to gain access to physical spaces (such as businesses and event venues) where they wouldnot be allowed without a vaccine credential, even when they have not received a COVID\-19 vaccine.
-The impact of this was vast, affecting all whose safety in physical event spaces in New York State depended upon the validity of peoples proof\-of\-vaccination, in a state with a population of over 20 million people.Around the same time, Dan Hastings published TechnicalAdvisory New York State Excelsior Pass Vaccine
+IoT devices and reported on their security and privacy flaws to help consumers make informed choices about the devices they allow into their lives.Vaccine Passport Security In October 2021, Sid Adukia published Assessing the security and privacy of Vaccine Passports.
+In this blog post, he offered a framework of security and privacy considerations for vaccine credential systems, through threat modelling the different ways that they could be subverted, especially in ways that are harmful to users.
+This work was also complemented by Sids publication of Technical Advisory New York State Excelsior Pass Vaccine Passport Credential Forgery which showed that an individual would be able to to create and store fake vaccine credentials in their NYS Excelsior Pass Wallet that might allow them to gain access to physical spaces (such as businesses and event venues) where they would not be allowed without a vaccine credential, even when they have not received a COVID\-19 vaccine.
+The impact of this was vast, affecting all whose safety in physical event spaces in New York State depended upon the validity of peoples proof\-of\-vaccination, in a state with a population of over 20 million people.
-Passport Scanner App Sends Data to a Third Party not Specified in Privacy Policy.
+Around the same time, Dan Hastings published Technical Advisory New York State Excelsior Pass Vaccine Passport Scanner App Sends Data to a Third Party not Specified in Privacy Policy.
 The New York State (NYS) Excelsior Scanner App is used by businesses or event